micahwalter/blog-004-announcing-100-words/100-words.md

 So, this is the first one, on a Tuesday, which feels very much like a Monday.
 It's not about anything in particular beyond the idea of making small life changes, little resolutions, or new habits.

-I'm gonna keep to my goal of writing something a little more lengthy each Sunday, supplemented throughout by these week 100 words at a time.
+I'm gonna keep to my goal of writing something a little more lengthy each Sunday, supplemented throughout the week by these 100 words at a time.

 To add a little spice, I'll include a photo too!